gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 ### Creating Your First Signup Form

-To create a signup form, navigate to your project's **Forms & Pages** section and click **Create Form**.
+To create a signup form, navigate to your project's **Forms & Pages** scroll down to the **Signup Form** section and fromt the dropdown, select the subscriber list you want contacts to be added to.

 <!-- ![Create Signup Form](./collecting-contacts-with-bluefox-email/create-form.webp) -->

 You can customize your form to match your brand:
-- Add your logo and brand colors
+- Include custom fields (name, phone number, company, etc.) that you have in your contact properties
-- Include custom fields (name, phone number, company, etc.)
+- Manage form styles like form style (rows or columns), colors, fonts, and more
-- Choose which subscriber list contacts should be added to
+- Button's text, font and colour
-- Customize the success message or redirect URL
+- Customize the success message

 For SparksPro Cleaning, we'll create a form for their "Cleaning Tips Newsletter" that collects email addresses and first names from visitors interested in home cleaning advice.